-We've listed a number of gaming desks that are perfect for almost any home computer setup.
+Below, we've listed a number of gaming desks that are suitable for almost any home computer setup.
 This is whether you're looking to upgrade your home office or need a good content creation zone for YouTube or Twitch.
-The desks also come in a wide variety of attractive styles — from subdued wood desks for a casual office to slick RGB models for folks seeking a flashy command center.

 The Arozzi Arena Gaming desk is one of the best gaming desks you can buy, thanks in no small part to its big, outstanding design.
 The desk is 63 inches wide, giving you plenty of room for your equipment, and since it's 31 inches deep, you don't need to sit too close to your screen while you play.